230805Abdul/Stock-Market-Predictor/README.md

 AI Stock Market Predictor
-This is a Streamlit web application that uses an LSTM neural network to predict stock closing prices for selected tickers using historical data from Yahoo Finance.
+This is a Streamlit web application that uses an LSTM neural network to predict stock closing prices for selected tickers using historical data from Binance.
 It allows users to select a stock ticker, date range, and model parameters, and then trains a neural network to generate and visualize predictions.

  Features
  Interactive UI with Streamlit